burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

 ### Semantic Analysis
 Some rules of the language can not be expressed only by using CFG.
-Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling that analysis, the Semantic analyzer inside the compiler is used.
+Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling such analysis, the Semantic analyzer inside the compiler is used.

 ### Code Optimization

-At that moment, we have constructed AST for a program and augmented it with information from the semantic analysis stage.
-At that moment, we can traverse AST and translate that code into more low-level construction expressed as Assembly Language or Intermediate Representation (IR).

-Before that stage, the stage of code Optimization is occurred.
-Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in that stage.
+At this moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
+Also, we can traverse AST and translate this code into more low-level construction expressed as Assembly Language or Intermediate Representation (IR).Before this stage, the stage of code Optimization occurred.
+Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage.

 Typically compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Keys run in a predetermined order that usually seems to work well.
-Some examples of optimization technics that happens at that moment:
+Some examples of optimization technics that happens at this moment:

 * Convert one arithmetic operation into more cheap operations via using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.